Schoolgirls in Chains is a 1973 USA horror by Don Jones. With Gary Kent, John Parker and Stafford Morgan.

 Summary Review: It's Nasty

-Vietnam veteran, named Kirk Smith, terrorizes Los Angeles by going around strangling lingerie-clad young women in their homes.
-He taunts Lindsay Gale, a young psychologist, by calling her on a radio call-in show to describe his sexual hang-ups and
+photographer and Vietnam veteran, named Kirk Smith, terrorizes Los Angeles by going around strangling lingerie-clad young women in their homes.
+He taunts Lindsay Gale, a young psychologist, by calling her on a radio call-in show to describe his sexual

 The movie's nasty and what there is of a plot is goofy.
 But Nicholas Worth scares the hell out of me every time I watch this.
 At once smug and terrified, forceful and helpless, his whimpering